-Prerequisite: Admission to teacher education; EDUC 302 or EDUC 308; EDUC 316; EDUC 303; EDUC 306.
+Prerequisite: Admission to teacher education; EDUC 317; EDUC 316; EDUC 303; EDUC 306.
 Corequisite: EDUC 398 or EDUC 399.
 Offered: Spring.

 EDUC 306 - Multicultural Education (3)

 This course examines the dimensions of diverse populations in schools and implications for educational programming and instruction.
 Specifically, the course focuses on methods, curriculum models, strategies, modifications, and skills necessary for teaching culturally and linguistically diverse students.
 Includes a 15-hour field experience.